 Sacha Baron Cohen

-Comedian also known as Borat and Ali G, cousin of Simon Baron-Cohen
+Comedian also known as 'Borat', cousin of Simon Baron-Cohen

-Baron Cohen: "[Borat is not a joke] on Kazahkstan.
-The joke is on the people who can believe
+Baron Cohen: "['Borat' is not a joke] on Kazahkstan.
+The joke is on the people who can

 Filmmaker and member of Monty Python